On gravity unification in SL(2N,C) gauge theories: Introduction

 where $\mathrm{C}$ is an arbitrary constant.
 This term, upon variation under the multiplet $\mathcal{I}_{\mu }$, yields the filtering condition, $I_{\mu }=e_{\sigma }\mathcal{I}_{\mu }e^{\sigma }/4$, mentioned above.
 Consequently, the gauge multiplet $I_{\mu }$ retains only those components of the prototype multiplet $\mathcal{I}_{\mu }$ which result from the tetrad filtering.
 In other words, the prototype multiplet $\mathcal{I}_{\mu }$ becomes partially dynamical to the extent permitted by the tetrads.

-Now, in the case of standard or strictly orthonormal tetrads, such filtering excludes the tensor fields in the gauge multiplet $I_{\mu }$, as we demonstrate below.
-However, when the tetrad orthonormality condition is slightly broken, the appropriately weakened tensor fields come into play.
+Now, in the case of standard or strictly invertible tetrads, such filtering excludes the gravity induced tensor fields in the gauge multiplet $I_{\mu }$ , as we demonstrate below.
+However, when the tetrad invertibility condition is slightly broken, the appropriately weakened tensor fields come into play.
 This occurs in a way that their interaction essentially decouples from other elementary forces and effectively adheres to the Einstein-Cartan type gravity action.
 The corresponding curvature-squared terms constructed from the filtered tensor fields appear to be vanishingly small and can be disregarded compared to the standard strength-squared terms for vector fields.
 As a result, the entire theory effectively exhibits a local $ SL(2,C)\times SU(N)$ symmetry rather than the unified $SL(2N,C)$ symmetry, which solely provides the structure of total multiplets for gauge and matter fields in the theory.
-Consequently, this naturally leads to $SL(2,C)$ gauge gravity on one hand and $SU(N)$ grand unified theory (GUT) on the other, thereby effectively bypassing the constraints of the Coleman-Mandula theorem \footnote{ It is worth noting in this connection that, though the Lagrange multiplier term (\ref{is}) formally breaks gauge invariance of the entire hyperunified $ SL(2N,C)$ theory, the local $SL(2,C)\times SU(N)$ symmetry in it remains unbroken.}.
+Consequently, this naturally leads to $SL(2,C)$ gauge gravity on one hand and $SU(N)$ grand unified theory (GUT) on the other, thereby effectively bypassing the constraints of the Coleman-Mandula theorem.

 The paper is organized as follows.
 In Section 2 we provide a standard presentation of the $SL(2,C)$ gauge gravity which is then discussed using the filtering approach.
 Section 3 introduces the filtered $SL(2N,C)$ HUT which ultimately lead to the $SL(2,C)$ gauge gravity in conjunction with the $SU(N)$ grand unified theory.
 Section 4 examines specific HUT models with particular focus on the $SL(16,C)$ theory giving rise to the $SU(8)$ GUT with all three families of composite quarks and leptons that is studied in some detail.
 Finally, our summary is presented in Section 5.